As the mortgage market continues to thrive, who keeps them in check and ensures they’re fair to their customers?

 - Federal Trade Commission – The Federal Trade Commission (FTC) is an independent government agency whose primary role is to ensure the protection of consumers.
 The commission regulates mortgage companies engaging in deceptive and unfair practices that affect their consumers.
 Such actions include omitting essential facts to encourage individuals to take house loans, deceptive actions like overpricing fees, or misleading statements.

-USA Mortgage – St. Louis Mortgage Bank
+Better Rate Mortgage – St. Louis Mortgage Bank

 The Sean Zalmanoff Mortgage Team specializes in making the home purchase or refinance process a great experience, whether this is your first purchase, your 10th, or you need assistance with the FHA 203k or Fannie Mae Homestyle construction loans, we make it happen for you!